|

-The son of an attorney, and a scion of an old Luther
+The son of an attorney, and a scion of an old Lutheran

 theological family, Leopold von Ranke was born in Wiehe,